PhenoApps/Field-Book/docs/source/traits.rst

 Managing Traits
 ---------------

 Each trait has options to make data collection easier.
 The menu icon on each line allows each trait to deleted, copied, or edited.
-The checkbox allows traits to be active or hidden on the main layout screen.
+The checkbox allows traits to be active or hidden on the :doc:`collect` (|collect|) screen.
 Traits can be reordered by dragging and dropping the icon on the right of each trait line.

 .. figure:: /_static/images/traits/traits_sort_framed.png
    :width: 40%